By Marnin M.

 I called AA in New York.
 I told them AA wouldn’t work for me because “I’m Jewish and a college graduate.”
 The volunteer at Intergroup responded with “Maybe we can help you anyway.”

 I joined AA on October 27, 1970.
-AA was only lifeboat around so I climbed aboard.
+AA was the only lifeboat around so I climbed aboard.

 My first home group was the Brooklyn Heights group.
 Coming into the rooms of AA, I perceived it to be a religious program and that is still how I view it.
 I looked for answers in the 12 Step program and, not believing that God intervenes in human affairs, I put the whole God thing aside and followed my own secular version of the Steps.